Expat Diaries: An Insight into the Saudi Way of Life

 - It is prohibited to photograph holy sites and official buildings, such as military and government institutions.

-- Make sure you don’t get involved in public display of affection.
+- Make sure you don’t get involved in a public display of affection.
 This includes holding hands.

-- Homosexuality, prostitution and adultery are illegal.
-Punishment may include death penalty.
+- Homosexuality, prostitution, and adultery are illegal.
+Punishment may include the death penalty.

 Even though Saudi Arabia’s moral standards and laws are considered strict, there are several positives about staying in this kingdom.
 For instance, the crime rate is almost negligible.
 Also, there is no major risk to health or any sort of disease scare.

 FREE GUIDE!
 Get Essential Information on Protecting Your Assets